MoMo830/AliG/README.md

 Premove adds an overscan to allow your machine to reach a constant velocity before the laser starts engraving, ensuring consistent power delivery.

 ## Miscellaneous
-* The last configuration used is automatically saved via `alig_config.json`.
+* The last configuration used is automatically saved via `alig_config.json` in the same folder of the exe file.*

 ---